-While it's not exactly breaking news, discussions about privacy policies have been popping up more frequently since the start of GDPR in Europe.
+While it's not exactly breaking news, discussions about privacy policies have been popping up more frequently since the start of GDPR (General Data Protection Regulation) in Europe in 2018.
 And despite it seeming coincidental, it's not!
+After all, this term is directly linked to several other regulations that came into effect since then.
+However, if you're not familiar with it, don't worry as we're here to help you.

 It's time for you to understand once and for all what these terms are and why you shouldn't ignore them when visiting a website!
 After all, your security and your data's security are at stake.
 Want to understand how?
 Read on!

-But how is that so?
-Well, your online activities leave traces.
-That is, data that websites and social networks store, generating information about you.
-Similarly, these are recorded by your browser.
+That is all personal data that stores, websites and social networks store, generating information about you.
+Similarly, these are recorded by CRM systems, or mostly in your browser.
 However, this can't happen inadvertently because merely "browsing these environments" already generates data and, consequently, personalized data collection.

-In other words, the legislation protects us citizens from websites simply collecting information and using it as they see fit.
-This, in fact, is the focus of LGPD.
+This, in fact, is the focus of all regulations like GDPR, TDPSA, CCPA, LGPD.
 This makes it even more evident that a website should have an easily accessible privacy policy that formally organizes this information.

 However, it doesn't stop there!